Making everyday products from CCR materials

-LG&E and Charah, Inc. unveiled a new, one-of-a-kind manufacturing facility in 2013 at Mill Creek Generating Station that recovers approximately 300,000 tons of gypsum annually to create the SUL4R-PLUS® product.
+LG&E and Charah, Inc. unveiled a new, one-of-a-kind manufacturing facility in 2013 at Mill Creek Generating Station that recovers up to 50,000 tons of gypsum annually to create the SUL4R-PLUS® product.
 In its unique, patent-pending pelletized form, it will help meet the increasing demand for sulfur by the regional farming industry.
 While synthetic gypsum has been used in agriculture applications in the past, Charah is the first to pelletize the byproduct, making sulfur application easier for the farmer.

 We’ve offered an electronics recycling program for employees since 2010 to encourage properly disposing of electronic devices and accessories.
 Since then, employees have collected and recycled more than 258,000 pounds of electronic materials, including old computers, printers, TVs, CDs, stereos, cable boxes, electronic cords and other accessories.